-A heavyweight rematch between Fabricio Werdum and Cain Velasquez has been targeted for UFC 207 on Dec.
+A heavyweight rematch between Fabricio Werdum and Cain Velasquez has been targeted for UFC 207 (online sportsbooks) on Dec.
 30.

 MMAjunkie.com first reported the booking on Thursday, although it has yet to be announced by promotion officials.
 Werdum defeated Velasquez via third-round guillotine choke to claim the heavyweight title in the first meeting at UFC 188 in Mexico City last year.
 UFC 207 takes place at T-Mobile Arena in Las Vegas and will be the promotion’s final card of 2016; no bouts have been confirmed for the event.